 First-generation Gaudi, in fact, has proven delivery of up to 40% better price-performance than with comparable GPU-based solutions-for both the AWS EC2 DL1 instance as well as for on-premise systems.
-And, there are customer cases that have proven even greater cost savings, which will be shared in part 4 of this brief.
+And, there are customer cases that have proven even greater cost savings, which will be shared in the next section.

-In addition, Gaudi2, which launched in May 2022, offers substantial performance advances that enable significantly faster training of models, while preserving cost-efficiency.
-Gaudi2 systems will be available from Supermicro by the end of Q3 2022.
+IIn addition, Gaudi2, which launched in May, offers substantial performance advances that enable significantly faster training of models, while preserving cost-efficiency.
+Gaudi2 systems will be available in 2H 2022 for on-premises implementation.